Vinicius-Santoro/Vinicius-Santoro/README.md

  ### _About me:_

-- 💻 I’m studying software engineer at École 42 - São Paulo unit.
+- 💻 I’m studying software engineer at school 42 - São Paulo unit.
 - 👨🏽‍💻 I’m learning C language and Shell.
 - ✅ I’m looking for a job.
 - 🆓 Feel free to call me :)